seskie-web/Task-Management-System/README.md

 # System Overview:
-The system allows users to create, edit, and delete tasks via a front end which is linked to an API, users on the frontend do not have to be authenticated to perform the tasks
+The system allows users to create, edit, and delete tasks via a front end which is linked to an API, users on the frontend do not have to be authenticated to perform the tasks (this is a simple system demonstrating CRUD functionality)

-The front end is build on smarty template which is connected to a backend service written in Laravel
+The front end is built on smarty template which sends requests to a backend service written in Laravel

 # To setup the project please follow instruction on the readme file from the two branches:
 - front end branch and backend branch